 Before you make any big calls, ask yourself, is this a good business decision?
 If the answer is no, perhaps it’s time to start looking elsewhere.

 Imagine this; you’ve found your dream property and everyone you’ve shown love it.

 However, there is one small downside, the price is a little higher than what you expected to pay.

 What do you do…?

-Say no. If you can’t secure the property at a within your original budget, then experts recommend walking away.
-If you’re not emotionally invested, this should be quite easy, allowing you to find a property which will yield a better return on your investment.
+Say no. If you can’t secure the property within your original budget, then experts recommend walking away.
+If you’re not emotionally invested, this should be quite easy, allowing you to find a property that will yield a better return on your investment.